-TRADITIONAL KOREAN MARTIAL ART
+TRADITIONAL MARTIAL ART

 The training incorporates meditation, breathing, stretching and conditioning exercises.
 Striking, throwing and joint manipulation techniques are practiced in a safe, friendly, non-competitive environment.

 A great way to increase your fitness and flexibility, and build self confidence.

 Training is open all over the age of 16.

 Dojunim Choi Yong Sul

 Choi Yong Sul was born in 1899, a student in Japan of the founder of Daito-ryu aikijujutsu, Takeda Sokaku.
 He travelled and trained with Takeda until the latter’s death in 1945, after which he returned to Korea with his family.